 Yes.
 According to the Governor’s Traffic Safety Committee, New York State’s school bus seat belt law requires all school buses manufactured after July 1, 1987 to be equipped with seat belts.
 New York State does not currently mandate seat belt use on school buses, but rather, leaves the a decision to each school district.

-If you are unsure whether or not the use of seat belts on school buses is mandated by your locality, check with you school board.
+If you are unsure whether or not the use of seat belts on school buses is mandated by your locality, check with your school board.

 Does New York State have school bus car seat laws?: